 Read on below if you really want to wow your friends and family with your dishes – without having to spend hours in the kitchen every day.

-- Prior to arranging your gnocchi on the baking tray, cover it with a parchment sheet.
+- Prior to arranging your gnocchi on the baking tray (such as this great one), cover it with a parchment sheet.